Enrico Colantoni: Career

 Colantoni appeared on Just Shoot Me! as Elliot DiMauro from 1997 to 2003.
 Colantoni played Keith Mars for three seasons on Veronica Mars from 2004 to 2007, a role he reprised in the 2014 film and the 2019 Hulu revival.
 He starred in the Canadian TV police drama Flashpoint as Sgt.
 Greg Parker (also airing in the U.S. on ION Television, and airing previously on CBS).
 His older brother, who was a Toronto policeman for 30 years, advised Colantoni on how to play the character.
 He starred in the TV series Remedy.

 Colantoni acted alongside Alex Garfin in the Off-Broadway play Fear at the Lucille Lortel Theatre in 2019, directed by Tea Alagic.

 He also had a recurring role on Person of Interest as crime boss Carl Elias, and on Travelers as Vincent Ingram (Traveller 001).
 Colantoni appeared in HBO's Westworld and in Station Eleven.
 He appeared in the TV series iZombie, and also directed two episodes.

 Philanthropy

 Since 2011, Colantoni has been heavily involved with the Tema Conter Memorial Trust, an organization that assists first responders and other service personnel dealing with post-traumatic stress disorder.
 He became their official spokesperson.

 He has also been involved in the Companion Animal Protection Society's campaign to boycott commercial pet stores, creating a video to raise awareness about the topic.

 Personal life

-On November 11, 2011, Colantoni married Rosanna Francione; they have four children together.
+On November 11, 2011, Colantoni married Rosanna Francioni; they have four children together.
 He has two children from a previous marriage with nutritionist Nancy Snyder; they were married from January 1997 until 2004.